robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 ## HTML Elements

-The fundamental building block of HTML is the element.
+The fundamental building block of HTML is the **element**.

 `<p>Here is a paragraph with p tags.
 The tags won't appear to the user.</p>`

-- (Most) elements consist of:

   - An opening tag (`<p>`).
-    - Indicates, "Format this content!"
-    - Defines what TYPE of content it is (e.g., paragraph, header).

-  - Content (e.g., text, images, video, or other elements).
-    - What the user sees.
+    - Two brackets; indicates, "The Element we are defining starts here!"
+    - In between the brackets are the tag type.
+For example, the `p` in `<p>` means Paragraph.
+Other tags exist, such as headers, images, etc.

-  - A closing tag (`</p>`).
+  - A closing tag (`</ >`).
-    - Indicates, "The content has ended."
+    - Indicates "The content has ended." using a `/` before the element type.
-    - Has a `/`.

 <img src="https://s3.amazonaws.com/ga-instruction/assets/python-fundamentals/html-tags.png"  class="right" />